Skip to main content

 Code Walkthrough

-Let's step through the key parts of our job.
+Let's step through creating this example project and the key parts of the job code.

-First you'll need to create a Go project for your handler.
-We'll call it "highscores".
+First you'll need to create a project with your preferred language.
+We'll call this project "highscores".

 mkdir highscores && cd highscores # create a directory for your module